Ingmar-de-Vries/HierarchicalPriors/README.md

   - MEG data of 1 example participant to test this code.
 See more information in the "dataset_readme.txt" file included in this repository.
   - The 18 model RDMs used in the reported study (9 for the normal and inverted conditions, 9 for the scrambled condition).

 Note that this custom-written code uses several functions from the Brainstorm (tested version: 3) and Fieldtrip (tested version: 20191113) toolboxes, and was written and tested in Matlab 2023b.
+Additionally, the first 2 MEG preprocessing steps made use of MNE-python (for automatic bad channel detection using MNE python’s find_bad_channels_maxwell algorithm and for detecting the middle run (in terms of head location) to which to spatially realign the other runs to during MaxFiltering), after which Maxfiltering was applied using Neuromag’s MaxFilter implementation (version 2.2) of Signal Source Separation (SSS).

 The code in this GitHub repository is structured as follows: